Interdisciplinary Humanities Program Director

 Office: Camino Hall 47

-Allison Wiese, an assistant professor, teaches sculpture and related topics.
+Allison Wiese, an associate professor, teaches sculpture and related topics.
 She is an interdisciplinary artist who makes sculptures, installations, sound works and architectural interventions.
 Wiese’s work has been exhibited throughout the United States at such venues as Machine Project in Los Angeles, The Museum of Contemporary Art, San Diego and Socrates Sculpture Park in New York.
-She is the recipient of a 2007 Louis Comfort Tiffany Award, and has received grants from Art Matters, Creative Capital and the Cultural Arts Council of Houston.
+She is a recipient of the Louis Comfort Tiffany Award, and has also received grants from Art Matters, Creative Capital and the Cultural Arts Council of Houston.

 Office: Founders Hall 180A